openfaas/docs/docs/languages/python/examples/readiness.md

 * A failing **readiness** check takes the Pod out of the load-balancer rotation but leaves it running.
 Returning `503` from `/ready` for a while is a normal, deliberate signal — during start-up, or later if a downstream dependency drops out — and the Pod is put back as soon as the check passes again.
 * A failing **health** check restarts the container.

-So return not-ready from your readiness path, never from health, when the function is merely warming up or temporarily unable to serve.
+You rarely need a custom health check — the watchdog's built-in liveness is enough — so put the effort into readiness.
+And return not-ready from your readiness path, never from health, when the function is merely warming up or temporarily unable to serve.
 Otherwise a slow start becomes a restart loop.

 Keep the check on its own path, and keep it cheap.
 Do not point the probe at `/`: a probe-shaped request can fail what your handler expects, and it would run your real work on every probe — every couple of seconds — for nothing.
 A good check is a light touch: the init flag above, a quick `db.ping()`, or confirming the model object is loaded.